Dante Ridgeway: af2

 After not playing in an NFL game for three seasons, Ridgeway joined the af2.
 Later he was assigned to the Peoria Pirates.
-However, on March 10, he was placed on the team's Refused-to-Report list.
-After reporting, he was placed on Injured reserve on May 6.
+However, on March 10, he was placed on the team's refused-to-report list.
+After reporting, he was placed on injured reserve on May 6.
 In his af2 debut, he recorded nine receptions for 99 yards.

-Personal
+Personal life

 At the 2005 St. Louis Race for the Cure, a marathon to help support the Susan G. Komen Breast Cancer Foundation, Rams players Alex Barron, Zach Bray, Jeremy Calahan, Jerome Carter, Jeremy Carter, Jerome Collins, Clifford Dukes, Ryan Fitzpatrick, Madison Hedgecock, Reggie Hodges, Jamison Vontrell, Matt McChesney, Duvol Thompson, and Ridgeway presented roses to the breast cancer survivors at the finish line.

 On November 20, 2007, Ridgeway, along with teammates Mike McKenzie, Robert Meachem, Lance Moore, Usama Young, Pierre Thomas, Ronnie Ghent, Jermon Bushrod, Billy Miller, Kevin Houser, Josh Cooper, Zach Strief and Jon Stinchcomb volunteered to help hand out frozen turkeys, stuffing, vegetables and corn bread mix to a thousand low-income New Orleans families for Thanksgiving.